jesuslopezpino/ExampleQuery/README.md

 example.setName("Jesús");
 example.setLastName("López");
 ```
-This is an example that we can apply as filter for our queries to CUSTOMER table.
+This is an example that we can apply as filter values container for our queries to CUSTOMER table.
 We will see more uses of examples in the service method explanations.
 ## ExampleQuery Service

 ExampleQuery provides an abstract interface that also implements that offers most usual usage to deal with a data repository.